introproofs/jekyll-course-website-template/_announcements/week12-presentation-1.md

 ---
-date: 2021-11-15
+date: 2021-11-03
 ---
-Kay and Rodrigo will have a joint presentation on Monday Nov 17.
-They will tell us about sequences in metric spaces.
+Adam and Nickholas will have a joint presentation on Monday Nov 15.
+They will introduce metric spaces.